myronschippers/todo-list-react-tutorial/README.md

     export default connect(mapStoreToProps)(App);
     ```

-Now that the Daily Todos are stored in a reducer we can swap the local state in the `App.js` with the new redux reducer.
+    > Note: Now that the Daily Todos are stored in a reducer we can swap the local state in the `App.js` with the new redux reducer.
 The power of the redux reducers means that we could use the data from the new reducer in any component we wish so we could potentially use it directly in the `TodoList.js` component but for now we are simply going to swap out the use of `this.state.sampleList` for the new reducer.

-1. remove `sampleList` local state:
+1. in `App.js` remove the `sampleList` local state:

     * *before:*